 Commercial solar systems have numerous benefits for your business.
 They reduce your greenhouse gas emissions, which directly benefits the environment.
 They also help to combat climate change.
 This is useful because having an eco-friendly reputation can help your company in public perception.

 Furthermore, a commercial solar system offers the potential for dramatic savings.
-Studies have shown that they lower the costs of electricity by as much as 75%, because you will only need to pay for energy when the sunlight isn’t strong, like on cloudy days.
+Electricity bills cost the average commercial property owner around $2,000 per month if you switch to solar power.
+After installing rooftop solar, the monthly price drops to around $500.
+That is a 75% reduction in energy costs!
 If you install a battery system, there is a higher initial cost, but your long-term savings could be even higher, because you will be able to save any excess energy for nights and overcast days.

 Free Commercial Solar Installation Quote

 Send us your information for a free commercial solar installation quote.

 We’ll get back to you in 1 business day.

 What are the pros and cons of commercial solar panels?

 - They will save you lots of money in the long run.